-The purpose of this certificate, earned as part of the Associate in Science in Engineering Technology degree program, is to prepare students for employment with an occupational title as a Mechanical Technician or Industrial Maintenance Technician in various specialized areas, or to provide supplemental training for persons previously or currently employed in these occupations.
+The purpose of this certificate, which can be earned as part of the Associate in Science in Engineering Technology degree program, is to prepare students for employment with an occupational title as a Mechanical Technician or Industrial Maintenance Technician in various specialized areas, or to provide supplemental training for persons previously or currently employed in these occupations.

 It includes, but is not limited to, industrial processes and materials, equipment operation and maintenance techniques, and troubleshooting of various industrial components and proper use of tools.
-The program also provides a fundamental understanding of electricity and electronics.
+The program also provides a fundamental understanding of electricity, electronics, electric motors and control systems, hydraulics and pneumatics.

 Required Courses:

 Course # Title Credit Hours

-EET 108 4C Introduction to Electronics 3
+EET 1084C Introduction to Electronics 3

-ETS 151 1 Motors and Controls 3
+ETS 1511 Motors and Controls 3

-ETI 142 0C Manufacturing Processes and Material ls 3
+ETI 1420C Manufacturing Processes and Materials 3

-ETM 231 3
+ETM 2315C Hydraulics and Pneumatics 3

 Total Required Courses 12 Credit Hours